mfornos/awesome-microservices/README.md

 - [Etcd](https://github.com/coreos/etcd) - Highly-available key-value store for shared configuration and service discovery.
 - [Eureka](https://github.com/Netflix/eureka/wiki/Eureka-at-a-glance) - REST based service that is primarily used in the AWS cloud for locating services for the purpose of load balancing and failover of middle-tier servers.
 - [SkyDNS](https://github.com/skynetservices/skydns) - Distributed service for announcement and discovery of services built on top of etcd.
 It utilizes DNS queries to discover available services.
+- [Vault](https://vaultproject.io/) - Secures, stores, and tightly controls access to tokens, passwords, certificates, API keys, and other secrets in modern computing.
 - [ZooKeeper](https://zookeeper.apache.org/) - Open-source server which enables highly reliable distributed coordination.

 ### Monitoring